-- 1 Marked pedestrian pathways, with clear sight lines and appropriate energy efficient lighting are to be provided in all car parks.
-See Austroads Guide to Traffic Management Part 11 Parking. - 2 Pedestrian pathways, entrances, stairway and lift areas are to be clearly visible, conveniently located, well lit and have minimal conflict with vehicular traffic. - 3 All pathways and ramps within car parks are to conform to the minimum dimensional requirements set out in AS1428.1. - 4 All pedestrian path surfaces within car parks are to be stable, even and constructed of slip resistant material.
+- 1 Marked pedestrian pathways, with clear sight lines and appropriate energy efficient lighting must be provided in all car parks.
+See Austroads Guide to Traffic Management Part 11 - Parking. - 2 Pedestrian pathways, entrances, stairway and lift areas must be clearly visible, conveniently located, well lit and have minimal conflict with vehicular traffic. - 3 All pathways and ramps within car parks must conform to the minimum dimensional requirements set out in AS1428.1. - 4 All pedestrian path surfaces within car parks are to be stable, even and constructed of slip resistant material.